'Messi wanted to stay at Barcelona' - Laporta explains Argentine's exit and says he couldn't 'destroy' club

 Barcelona president Joan Laporta has been explaining why a new contract cannot be agreed with Lionel Messi, with an all-time great preparing to sever ties with the only club side that he has represented in an iconic career.

-The Liga giants appeared to be closing in on an agreement that would keep the six-time Ballon d'Or winner on their books, with Messi having opened himself up to an extended stay in Catalunya.
+La Liga giants appeared to be closing in on an agreement that would keep a six-time Ballon d'Or winner on their books, with a man that has dropped into the free agent pool opening himself up to an extended stay in Catalunya.

-Financial struggles have, however, brought those discussions to a close, with a desire from both sides to get a deal done not enough as the Argentina international prepares to open a new chapter away from Barca.
+Financial struggles have, however, brought those discussions to a close, with a desire from both sides tro get a deal done not enough as a modern day legend prepares to open a new chapter away from Barca.

 Editors' Picks